openmainframeproject/wg-open-zos-enablement/README.md

 See the [Open Mainframe Project public calendar](https://lists.openmainframeproject.org/calendar).
-This WG meets biweekly every other Thursday at 4:00 PM EST.
+This WG meets the frist Thursday of the month at 4:00 PM EST.

 ## Meeting notes